List of cities in Mexico

-This is a list of the Top 100 cities in Mexico by fixed population, according to the 2020 Mexican National Census.
+This is a list of the top 100 cities in Mexico by fixed population, according to the 2020 Mexican National Census.

 According to Mexico's National Institute of Statistics and Geography (INEGI), a locality is "any place settled with one or more dwellings, which may or may not be inhabited, and which is known by a name given by law or tradition".
 Urban localities are those with more than 2,500 residents, which can be designated as cities, villages or towns according to the laws of each state.
 The National Urban System, compiled by the National Population Council (CONAPO) in 2018, identifies 401 urban localities in Mexico with more than 15,000 residents as "cities".
+Most localities defined by INEGI are contained within a single municipality, although exceptions such as Naucalpan and Veracruz exist.

-This list does not consider the entire population of metropolitan areas and is limited by political boundaries within each municipality or state.
-To see the full cities of Mexico go to Metropolitan areas of Mexico.
+For a list of metropolitan areas defined by CONAPO, many of which comprise more than one urban locality according to INEGI's definitions, see Metropolitan areas of Mexico.

 Top 100 cities by population

-Only one state (Tlaxcala) has no cities in the Top 100.
+Only one state (Tlaxcala) has no cities in the Top 500.
 Mexico City contains all of the federal entity's area, including rural areas with relatively small populations.
 All of the map links are of the same scale.

 ‡ These cities extend beyond the borders of a single municipality.